leonguru/huduma/README.md

      - Add a `category` parameter to fetch different categories, or
      - Remove the hard-coded filter and control it from the calling screen.

-With these changes, SkillLink can evolve from “electricians only” into a broader local services marketplace.